-They are fun, easy to shoot, perfect to learn on, highly accurate, affordable.
-If you add to one the very best rimfire rifle scope, it just gets better!
+They are fun, easy to shoot, perfect to learn on, highly accurate, and affordable.
+If you add the very best rimfire scope, it just gets better!

-Personally, I own nearly a dozen .22 and .17 caliber rifles having started shooting them when I was probably 5 years old.
-Some have scopes and some do not but I love shooting them, especially the .22 which is by far the most popular rimfire cartridge.
+Personally, I own nearly a dozen .22 and .17 caliber rifles.
+I have collected them since I was probably 5 years old.
+Some have scopes and some do not.
+No matter what, I love shooting them, especially the .22. .22 is by far the most popular rimfire cartridge.

-The main reason I love them is the short range accuracy.
+The main reason I love .22s is their short range accuracy.
 It is possible to effectively use a rimfire scope for 25 yards.
 Out to 50 yards, they can be tack drivers.
 To 100 yards, I can hit targets the size of a tennis ball even with a stock .22.
-Nearing the 200-yard point, I shoot a small coffee can.
-I even have a custom .22 that I can hit a nickel at 100 yards if the wind is good.
+Nearing the 200-yard point, I can still shoot a small coffee can.
+I even have a custom .22 that can hit a nickel at 100 yards if the wind is good.

 There is simply nothing that beats a scoped .22 for sheer fun!
 But you have to get the right scope, not just for the rifle but for you.